leilopez00/PowerSnake/README.md

 ---

 ## Contact
-For questions, feedback, or support, please contact the developer:
+For questions, feedback, or support, please contact me
-- Email: [your-email@example.com]
-- GitHub: [Your GitHub Profile]

 ---